pabloboo/mynotes/README.md

 Test groups are for grouping together similar tests.

 TDD: write tests → write functionality for that tests → check that the tests pass.

+# CRUD local storage

+CRUD (Create, Read, Update, Delete).

+SQLite: library created in C to store data in a file.

+DB Browser: sqlite is what talks to the sqlite files, and db browser is the container where sqlite runs.
+Free open source program.

+We need the path provider to get our app’s documents directory for database storage.

+We need the patch package because it has a useful “join” function.

+Add dependencies: flutter pub add sqflite, flutter pub add path_provider, flutter pub add path

+Triple quotes (’’’ ‘’’) enables you to put any character without the need of scaping it.